asteroid-612/Aloha612/readme.txt

 !
 THANK YOU !

-This repository also contains last project file of freshman 1st semesters.(in summer school)
+This repository also contains last project file of freshman 1st semesters.